jxskiss/gopkg/exp/perf/gopool/README.md

 It is an alternative to the `go` keyword.

+This package is a fork of `github.com/bytedance/gopkg/util/gopool`.

 ## Features

-- High Performance
+- High performance
-- Auto-recovering Panics
+- Auto-recovering panics
-- Limit Goroutine Numbers
+- Limit goroutine numbers
-- Reuse Goroutine Stack
+- Reuse goroutine stack

 ## QuickStart